G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  - look again at highlighting function & what loops are doing
-  -  highlighting doesn't HL my call row (rx at least) when there's a match to TxRx if ungrouped (works when grouped)
-    - potentially replace by finding common entries first and then highlighting, rather than brute force loops
   - add a list option (replace tiles) as an *option*
   - make extra mode click not change global mode
-  - add text to explain abbreviations
   - day / night theme?
   - QRZ link for displayed callsigns?
   - switch to https://www.brailleinstitute.org/freefont/